-Athletes defined by UKAD as being within the National TUE Pool of their sport are required to apply for a TUE before using a prohibited medication or method.
+Athletes defined by UKAD as being within the National TUE Pool of their sport are required to apply for and obtain a TUE before using a prohibited medication or method.

-International level athletes, as defined by their International Federation, are required to apply directly to their International Federation for any TUE required.
+International level athletes, as defined by their International Federation, are required to apply directly to their International Federation for a TUE.

-Exceptions to submitting a TUE application in advance of starting treatment
+Exceptions to obtaining a TUE in advance of starting treatment

 Retroactive TUE Procedure

-Athletes who are not defined to be within the National TUE Pool for their sport do not need to be in possession of a valid TUE prior to commencing treatment with a prohibited substance or method.
+Athletes who are not defined to be within the National TUE Pool for their sport nor are defined to be international level do not need to be in possession of a valid TUE prior to commencing treatment with a prohibited substance or method.
 However, such athletes should check with their prescribing doctor prior to starting treatment that:

 - the need to use the prohibited substance or method is necessary to treat the diagnosed medical condition

 - the diagnosis is supported by relevant clinical evidence such as investigations, clinical examinations, and/or test results